Academic Degree Programs Assessment

 Student Learning Outcomes

 Student learning outcomes describe what students will know, be able to do and value by the end of their degree program.
 These outcomes serve as a guide for the development of assessment plans and analyses of assessment data.
-View one-page summaries of the student learning outcomes for each program (based on the programs' latest assessment plans, which are listed below).
+View summaries of the student learning outcomes for each program (based on the programs' latest assessment plans, which are listed below and provided in PDF format).

 Assessment Plans